ltw-webdev-workshops/think-like-a-programmer/README.md

 # think == programmer

-An introduction to Javascript and logical, computer thinking using a series of activities.
+An introduction to JavaScript and logical, computer thinking using a series of activities.

 ### [☛ Think like a programmer curriculum](https://learn-the-web.algonquindesign.ca/workshops/think-like-a-programmer/)